wolberine/docs/markdown/reference/dash/api.md

 #### Clock.setTime(hour, minute, second)

 Sets the clock time based on the given hour, minute, and second parameters.
+This does not change the existing year, month and day values.

 **Parameters:**
 * `hour` (uint6_t)